schibsted/spid-tech-docs/resources/articles/cancel-redirects.md

 :category api-integration
 :body

-When a user cancels a login attempt, or a purchase flow, SchAcc can redirect them to specific "cancel" URL.
+When a user cancels a login attempt, or a purchase flow, Schibsted account can redirect them to specific "cancel" URL.
 These "cancel redirect" URLs afford the client more fine-grained flow control.
 If a cancel redirect URL is not provided, the default (and required) redirect URL will be used instead.

-## Ways to provide cancel redirects in SchAcc
+## Ways to provide cancel redirects in Schibsted account

-The cancel redirect URL may be provided dynamically in the initial request to SchAcc using the query parameter `cancel_redirect_uri`.
+The cancel redirect URL may be provided dynamically in the initial request to Schibsted account using the query parameter `cancel_redirect_uri`.
 The value of this parameter must be a valid, URL encoded, redirection url pointing back to the client.
 We will validate that the domain matches the registered domain for the client as well.